Marble Run With an Inclined Plane

 This simple activity is a fun way to provide learning through play at preschool and kindergarten.

 This inclined plane is a STEAM activity.
-Educators show how the principles of STEAM are incorporated into everyday play, through experimentation and observation.
+Educators show how the principles of STEAM are incorporated into everyday play.

 STEAM = Science + Technology + Engineering + Art + Math